 If multiple endocrine neoplasia type 1 is suspected, a blood test to look for defects in the gene responsible for this disease can be carried out.
 Genetic specialists will talk through the implications of genetic testing, which is usually performed in outpatient clinics.

 Benign insulinomas are usually removed by surgery with the intention being to remove the tumour fully and achieve a long-term cure and normal life expectancy.
-The surgery takes place as an inpatient in specialist hospitals and is completed by a specialist pancreatic surgeon with support from the endocrine (hormone specialist) team.
+The surgery takes place in specialist hospitals and is completed by a specialist pancreatic surgeon with support from the endocrine (hormone specialist) team.
 The extent of the surgery depends on the location and size of the tumour.
 Sometimes it is possible to do a smaller operation that cuts out only the insulinoma (enucleation).
 However, in some cases it may also be necessary to remove larger portions of the pancreas in a more complicated operation.

 Other side-effects are specific to the individual drug.
 The commonest agent, diazoxide, has the following side effects: diabetes mellitus, nausea, vomiting, ankle swelling, dizziness and excessive growth of body hair (if taken for prolonged periods).